 - The Sun lits or illuminates both Earth and Moon because both of them reflect light from the Sun.

 - Half of the Moon facing the Sun is illuminated.
-On the other hand, the other half of the moon facing away the Sun is always in the darkness (The Dark Side Of The Moon).
+On the other hand, the other half of the moon facing away from the Sun is always in the darkness.
 This happens due to the astronomical phenomena known as Synchronous Rotation or Tidal Locking.
-That’s why we only get to see one side of the Moon forever.
+That’s why we only get to see one side of the moon forever.